Golen Village Targeted

 "Good, seems like you understand."

-Suira was just silently glaring at me, but not trusting me would mean fighting, and if she didn't want to fight against this horde of Golems that their charm doesn't work on, she had no choice but to trust me.
+Suira was silently glaring at me, but not trusting me meant fighting.
+And if she didn't want to fight this horde of Golems that [Charm] doesn't work on, she had no choice but to go along.

 But since I actually don't intend to fight, I'll just get straight to the point.